sassoftware/viya4-monitoring-kubernetes/README.md

 deployment scripts will issue a warning if no default StorageClass is available even if the value is properly set by the user.
 In this case, the warning can be safely ignored.

-### Monitoring

-See the [monitoring README](monitoring/README.md) to deploy the monitoring components, including Prometheus Operator, Prometheus, Alert Manager, Grafana, service monitors, and custom dashboards.

-### Logging

-See the [logging README](logging/README.md) to deploy the logging components, including Fluent Bit, ElasticSearch, and Kibana.